Sl1mb0/kartina/song/README.md

-All song credit to Andrey Pushkarev, visit his website, license stuff - blah balh abdas;lfj
+All song credit goes to [`Andrey Pushkarev`](https://andreypushkarev.com)

+This song is released under the Creative Commons Attribution-NonCommercial-NoDerivs license.
+The song may only be re-distributed, and all credit must be attributed to Andrey Pushkarev.